aws-samples/serverless-test-samples/java-test-samples/apigw-lambda-list-s3-buckets/README.md

 Local emulation has several limitations.
 Cloud services evolve rapidly, so local emulators are unlikely to have feature parity with their counterpart services in the cloud.
 Local emulators may not be able to provide an accurate representation of IAM permissions or service quotas.
 Local emulators do not exist for every AWS service.

 SAM provides local emulation features for [AWS Lambda](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html) and [Amazon API Gateway](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-start-api.html).
 AWS provides [Amazon DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) as well as [AWS Step Functions Local](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html).
-Third party vendors like [LocalStack](https://docs.localstack.cloud/overview/) may provide emulation for additional AWS services.

 This project demonstrates local emulation of Lambda and API Gateway with SAM.